 - If library users are shot, the responsible party involved in the approved activity shall obtain a written authorization from library users when photographing or videoing identifiable persons.

 Users must provide their own supplies, including but not limited to dry erase markers, erasers, headphones and flash drives.
 These supplies may be purchased at the Bookstore, located in the Student Center.

 Photocopies cost ten cents per page.
 Photocopiers do not accept cash, but operate on a swipe card system.
-Cave Cash must be added to your Claw Card either at the kiosk located in the Building B Atrium, Student Center or at Student Accounts in Building D. Guest cards may be purchased for $1 from the kiosk located in the Building B Atrium.
-Additional funds must be added to the Guest Card at the kiosk in order to make copies and these funds are not available until 24 hours after the addition.
-The Library cannot make change.
+Cave Cash must be added to your Claw Card either at the kiosk located in the Building B Atrium, Student Center or at Student Accounts in Building D. The Library cannot make change.
 Change may be obtained in Student Accounts in Building D. Note: GGC faculty/staff cannot make photocopies in the Library using departmental account numbers.
 Library photocopiers only work via swipe cards with Cave Cash.
 The main Library first floor and second floor photocopiers do allow users to e-mail materials.
 The copyright law of the United States (Title 17 U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
 The person using the equipment is liable for any infringement.

 Please see Kaufman Library and Information Commons Computer Use.

-Rules and regulations of Georgia Gwinnett College, as stated in the Student Handbook, are to be followed.
+Rules and regulations of Georgia Gwinnett College, as stated in the Student Handbook (PDF), are to be followed.
 Violators may be forbidden future use of Library facilities and/or recommended for disciplinary action.